 Sockeye salmon are noted as being the best tasting salmon in all of Alaska.
 They are the number one targeted species for commercial fisherman with their rate of $1.00 or more per pound every year.
 But, this is not an article on how to catch sockeye salmon with a net.
-Catching sockeye salmon on a fly is one of the most popular fly-fishing tasks in all of Alaska.
+Fly fishing for sockeye salmon is also very popular and this article gives tips and advice for those anglers looking to target sockeye.

 Sockeye salmon spawn in a lake or most spawn above a lake as part of their life cycle.
 Once the sockeye salmon hit their native spawning river, they usually only stop a few times to rest unlike the other salmon species.
 These salmon pretty much charge up the river in a migrating stupor that is an amazing sight to see.
 Just think what it must look like when over a million salmon swim by our shoreline hugging the bank on this migration that lasts weeks.
 It is truly a sight to see.

 Sockeye salmon are plankton feeders in the ocean so, unlike the other 4 salmon species, sockeye salmon are not targeted using herring, shrimp, or squid patterns.
 These fish will not hit a fly at all unless they are spawning or are in a rare moment of schooling/resting behavior that is extremely rare.